-Potentially useful information: EPA has determined that certain information may be potentially useful to characterize the health and environmental effects of the PMN substance if a manufacturer or processor is considering submitting a SNUN for a significant new use that would be designated by this proposed SNUR.
-EPA has determined that the results of specific target organ toxicity, pulmonary effects and aquatic toxicity testing would help characterize the potential health and environmental effects of the PMN substance.
+Potentially useful information: EPA has determined that certain information about the health effects of the PMN substances may be potentially useful if a manufacturer or processor is considering submitting a SNUN for a significant new use that would be designated by this proposed SNUR.
+EPA has determined that the results of specific target organ toxicity, reproductive toxicity, developmental toxicity and irritation testing would help characterize the potential health effects of the PMN substances.